01.29.18 | TAX Chat

 Two Deduction Options

 If you’re eligible, the home office deduction can be a valuable tax break.
 You have two options for the deduction:

 - Deduct a portion of your mortgage interest, property taxes, insurance, utilities and certain other expenses, as well as the depreciation allocable to the office space.
 This requires calculating, allocating and substantiating actual expenses.

 - Take the “safe harbor” deduction.
 Only one simple calculation is necessary: $5 × the number of square feet of the office space.
 The safe harbor deduction is capped at $1,500 per year, based on a maximum of 300 square feet.

 More Rules and Limits

 Be aware that we’ve covered only a few of the rules and limits here.
 If you think you may be eligible for the home office deduction on your 2017 return or would like to know if there’s anything additional you need to do to be eligible on your 2018 return, contact us.
-I can be reached at meagan@BerdonLLP.com or contact to your Berdon advisor.
+You can reach me at email@example.com or contact your Berdon advisor.

 Hal Zemel, a Tax Partner at Berdon LLP, has nearly 25 years in public accounting and advises businesses in the real estate, manufacturing, distribution, retail, and advertising business sectors.